JayveeFortissimo/Cloud_vapers/README.md

 Project structure (typical)
 --------------------------
-Your repository might look like one of these common layouts.
-Replace folder names below if your repo uses different names.

 Monorepo-style:
 - /client or /frontend — React + Vite app
 - /server or /backend — Express + TypeScript API